The expansion $\star$ mod $\bar{o}(\hbar^4)$ and computer-assisted proof schemes in the Kontsevich deformation quantization: Weighted graphs

 \begin{rem} The class of graphs which we consider is not the most general type considered by Kontsevich in~\cite{MK97}.
 In the construction of the Formality morphism there also appear graphs with sources for more or fewer (than two) arrows.
-However, in our approach to the problem at hand, which is the construction of a $\star$-product expansion that would be associative modulo~$\hbar^k$ for some~$k\gg0$, we shall only meet graphs from the class of Definition~\ref{DefKontsevichGraph}. \end{rem}
+However, in our approach to the problem at hand, which is the construction of a $\star$-product expansion that would be associative modulo~$\hbar^k$ for some~$k\gg0$, we shall only meet graphs from the class of Definition~\ref{DefKontsevichGraph}.
+Actually, to be more accurate, the Leibniz graphs in Definition~\ref{DefLeibnizGraph} on p.~\pageref{DefLeibnizGraph} are Kontsevich graphs where some vertices have \emph{three} outgoing edges; these are expanded into ordinary Kontsevich graphs (built of wedges) by inserting the Jacobiator at the tri-valent vertex; see \cite{Kiev18} for more details. \end{rem}

 \begin{rem} There can be tadpoles or cycles in a graph~$\Gamma \in G_{m,n}$, see Fig.~\ref{FigTadpoleEye}.

 \end{rem}

 A Kontsevich graph $\Gamma \in G_{m,n}$ is uniquely determined by the numbers~$n$ and~$m$ together with the list of ordered pairs of targets for the internal vertices.
 For reasons which will become clear immediately below, we now consider a Kontsevich graph $\Gamma$ together with a {\em sign} $s \in \{0, \pm 1\}$, denoted by concatenation of the symbols: $s\Gamma$.